 - Unless you are a health professional, do NOT check for a pulse.
 Only a health care professional is properly trained to check for a pulse.

 When to Contact a Medical Professional

 - If you have help, tell one person to call 911 while another person begins CPR.

 - If you are alone, as soon as you determine that the person is unresponsive, call 911 immediately.
 Then begin CPR.

-To avoid injuries and heart problems that can lead to cardiac arrest:
+In adults, to avoid injuries and heart problems that can lead to the heart stopping beating:

 - Eliminate or reduce risk factors that contribute to heart disease, such as cigarette smoking, high cholesterol, high blood pressure, obesity, and stress.